BSCDeveloper/FilesManager/README.md

 	}
 }
 ```
-In this case when a file is attached to a User model it will be saved in the disk *s3* in the folder */user/id-of-user/documents*.
+In this case when a file is attached to a User model it will be saved in the disk *s3* and the folder */user/id-of-user/documents*.
-This will happen with all files attached to model.
+This will happen with all files attached to User model.

 #### For this session
-If we want change the disk or folder only once, we can use the method *folder* and *disk*.
+If we want change the disk or folder only for this session, we can use the method *folder* and *disk*,
-When we use the method disk and folder, all files attached after will be saved in the folder and disk specified.
+then all files attached after this, will be saved in the new folder and disk specified.

 ```
 //disk and folder default from filemanager.php or Model class
 $user->addFile($request->file('file')); //saved in disk and folder default

 //now we change the disk and folder
-$user->disk('s3')->folder("/users/$user->id/documents")->addFile( $request->file('file'));
+$user->disk('s3')->folder("/users/$user->id/documents");
 $user->addFile( $request->file('otherFile')); //saved in disk s3 and folder user/1/documents
 $user->addFile( $request->file('newFile')); //saved in disk s3 and folder user/1/documents

 ```

 #### Once
-Also, we can change the disk and folder only for a one file using the options.
+Also, we can change the disk and folder only for a one file.

 ```
 //change the disk and folder for user